futureofcoding/futureofcoding.org/drafts/frp.md

 ### Abstract

 When trying to comprehend a section of an unfamiliar codebase, developers spend an amount of time disproportionate to the size of the section.
 This is particularly relevant for would-be open-source contributors, who have limited time, and often only want to make changes in a small number of sections.
-I show how higher-order Functional Reactive Programming, such as in the Redux library, achieves a high level of comprehensibility modularity for user interface construction.
+I show how higher-order Functional Reactive Programming, such as in the Reflex library, achieves a high level of comprehensibility modularity for user interface construction.
 I believe the use of such a paradigm would decrease the on-boarding time for developers to make effective changes.

 ## 1. Introduction